akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+11:07 AM 12/30/2024
+Now when modeling with vertex Manipulation, transformer selection indicates deformer selection.
+No need to select specific bone T. This means, that morphs modeling over deformed mesh is possible, giving prompt results of final deformation.
+Only drawback is that this is not working exactly with IK chains deformation when stretched.
+Rotation works, scaling works, movement works.

 1:10 PM 12/22/2024
 Vertex Manipulation, also for Morph Maps in Modeling Mode and in Curve Mode uses selected transformer as deformation reference.
 When object has no deformer, it uses different code.